nirave/nfl-red-wine-supervised-learning/README.md

 # Running

-To run the script, set the current working director to the directoryo of main.R, and run main.R.
+To run the script, set the current working director to the directory of main.R, and run main.R.

 Note that the learning curves are commented out.
 This is time consuming to produce